 What To Look For When Choosing Best Neutral Running Shoe: A General Guide

 Studies show that there are two paradigms that help to elucidate the association between footwear and injury.
 They are ‘the preferred movement path’ and ‘the comfort filter.’
 If the running shoes meet these two requirements, then the injury risk is reduced.
-However, these two paradigms encompass the range of certain factors, which you should consider before buying the neutral running shoes.
+However, these two paradigms encompass the range of certain factors, which you should consider before buying.

 If you have some foot and ankle issues and wear orthotics to correct them, then choosing the right neutral shoes may be a daunting task.
 There are key factors you should consider: